 Why Would I Send My Child to the Dominican Republic?

 - Adventure-based Experiences: Hiking, white water rafting, snorkeling, and much more can bring new perspective, confidence, and peace into lives that have been full of stress and poor choices.

-- Caring for Plants and Animals: Part of the experience in the Dominican Republic can include helping to care for the animals on the campus, such as chickens, cows, goats, and horses, as well as gardening.
+- Caring for Plants and Animals: Part of the experience at our therapeutic Christian boarding school in the Dominican Republic can include helping to care for the animals on the campus, such as chickens, cows, goats, and horses, as well as gardening.
 Not only does this help teach the value of hard work, but it also helps take the focus off of “self” and puts it toward nurturing (and appreciating) God’s creation.

 - Leadership Development: There are all kinds of leaders.
 Some are natural-born leaders and others are less obvious—such as the quiet ones leading by example or the individual that steps in when a moment of need arises.
 We believe that it is our responsibility to discover and cultivate these abilities within the students we serve, including providing them with opportunities to lead others.
 In fact, we believe our Christian worldview provides the best framework to develop all styles of leadership.

 - Concentration on Education: We want to help each of our students catch up, keep up or get ahead educationally.
 Most of our students struggle with school not because of ability, but rather focus and direction—especially given the struggles that they have been battling.

 An Opportunity to Focus

 The technology teens are adept at using daily is incredible.
 But it can also be part of the problem.
 They gather information instantaneously, are in constant communication with their friends, and can always be entertained.
 Being in the Dominican Republic will allow them to:

 - Get away from the noise.
 How do you compete for their attention when someone or something is always getting in the way?